sabtikw/damn-vulnerable-defi/README.md

 ![](cover.png)

+ A rewrite of Damn Vulnerable DeFi in brownie-eth by [@sabtikw](https://twitter.com/sabtikw)

+## Instructions to setup brownie-eth brownie-eth

+### install Openzeppelin Contract package
+brownie pm install OpenZeppelin/openzeppelin-contracts@3.1.0

+## write your exploit in the test folder for each challenge
+brownie test tests/(filename.py) `to run the explit`

 **A set of challenges to hack implementations of DeFi in Ethereum.** Featuring flash loans, oracles, governance, NFTs, lending pools, and more!

 Created by [@tinchoabbate](https://twitter.com/tinchoabbate) at OpenZeppelin